boylede/vh_reader/README.md

 I create a local variable, ie a variable that isn’t actually in the struct on disk but 010 will compute each time it attempts to map this structure onto the bytes in the file, that stores the map end address.
 Then, when we get to the end of the map, if we aren’t at that address we add a byte.
 This is somewhat fragile in that there could in theory be multiple bytes here, but I haven’t encountered any maps like that yet.

+# current status

+Finally, most important things are wrapped up.
+I still need to work out the crc check so that it is complete, but I can leave that for now.
+I also have several sections of unknowns, but hopefully I can chip away at these as I see more files.
+I have some idea of what some things are, but no confirmation so I've left it out of the template.
+I think the second int in the file is the version number, but no proof of that yet, etc.

+I don't know what future changes the game dev(s) will make that affect the file layout, but most things are developed iteratively so even if the encasulation format is totally changed in a future version the underlaying data should change more slowly as the game grows.